learn-co-students/oo-relationships-practice-seattle-web-career-042219/app/models/imdb/list.md

 1It is 1995 and you are building out IMDB.
 Take some time to think about the relationships you need to build the site.

-your models are movies, shows, characters and actors movies and shows have many characters actors have many characters characters only have one actor (for this model) characters may have multiple movies or shows what other relationships exist? for an extra twist, afterwards throw episodes into the mix and see how the relationships change a show has many episodes
+your models are movies, shows, characters and actors

+movies and shows have many characters actors have many characters characters only have one actor characters may have multiple movies or shows

+what other relationships exist? for an extra twist, afterwards throw episodes into the mix and see how the relationships change a show has many episodes